 Manufacturer/supplier of medical lasers, aesthetic products, smoke evacuators, CO2 laser tubes and power supplies, and laser protective eyewear.

-Supplier of DPSS lasers at many wavelengths, diode lasers, custom optics, and crystals.
+Supplier of DPSS lasers at many wavelengths, diode lasers, filters, custom optics, and crystals.

 Supplier of medical HeNe, CO2, Nd:YAG, and diode lasers but also will sell components including CO2 laser tubes, some optics, and power supplies for both HeNe and CO2 lasers separately.

 Manufacturer/supplier of DPSS lasers, optics, crystals.
 (May be distributor for CASIX.)

 Optics, optical devices as wekk as DPSS, HeNe, and ion lasers.
 Appear to have taken over NEC HeNe laser product line.

 Supplier and distributor of a wide range of optronics products including CO2, DPSS, YAG, and diode lasers, power supplies, and complete laser machining systems.
 Also laser and optical components, and relevant accessories.

 Manufacturer of interferometer-based metrology systems (includes stabilized HeNe lasers), nano-vibration analyzer, nano-positioning and nano-measurement equipment, and optical interference testing system.

 French manufacturer of high energy excimer lasers, ultra-high resolution spectrometers and spectroscopic ellipsometers for both R&D and production.